dushyg/war-two-planets/README.md

 To run unit tests :

 1. Open a terminal window and change into the directory 'war' which has the source code with package.json file i.e. cd war
-2. Type 'npm test'.
+2. Type 'npm test' in the terminal.
 It will run all unit tests with code coverage report using Jest Framework.

+# Dependency Injection

+Application uses 'TypeDI' libarary for dependency injection.

+# Documentation

+The application is documented using 'compodoc' npm package.
+To view the documentation :

+1. Open a terminal window and change into the directory 'war' which has the source code with package.json file i.e. cd war
+2. Type 'npm run serve:doc' in the terminal.
+3. Launch http://127.0.0.1:8080 in your browser.

 # Design considerations